exdsgift/GravTrade_Dynamics/README.md

 # Gravity Equations in Commercial Trade

 This repository contains resources related to the study and application of gravity equations in commercial trade analysis.
+This is the final project for the course: Empirical Economics (grade: 28/30)

 ## Introduction